 Constitution and the Bill of Rights

 Activities in this category examine methods of amending Florida's Constitution and the limited role the courts have in that process; the method by which a judge would weigh a law whose constitutionality is being challenged; the rights included in the first 10 amendments to the U.S. Constitution; and an exploration of the courts and the Constitution through a case study.

 Courts and the Judicial Branch

-Benchmark activities in this category include explorations of the way labels are used to explain judicial decisions; how judges approach making their rulings and the factors they must consider; how judges are elected in Florida and how Florida's merit selection/retention process works; and the role of juries.
+Benchmark activities in this category include how judges approach making their rulings and the factors they must consider; how judges are elected in Florida and how Florida's merit selection/retention process works; and the role of juries.

 Benchmark activities in this category include a primer on the 2018 Constitution Revision Commission and how citizens can become involved; testing participants' basic knowledge about the structure and function of the government as well as an examination of voting practices historically and currently in the United States.

 Request a Speaker or Become a Speaker

 |To request a speaker for your group, please fill out the online request form. |

 Attorneys can become Benchmarks speakers by attending a Benchmarks training, which are held locally by voluntary bar associations as well as at Florida Bar meetings.
-When training is completed, contact Susannah Lyle, email@example.com, and sign up with The Florida Bar Speakers Bureau.
+When training is completed, sign up with The Florida Bar Speakers Bureau.
 Presenters can earn one ethics credit hour for each presentation for up to three presentations in a three-year reporting period.
 Questions, please email: Slyle@flabar.org.
 Form to apply for credit.
-Back to Top